sobhanbera/orbit-wallet-task/README.md

 - On android the images are not changing, but it does work in iOS.
 (In real world scenario, the data would be fetched from an API, and the images would be dynamic).

+### Download the Android app from the link [here](https://github.com/sobhanbera/orbit-wallet-task/releases/tag/demo-release)

+### To run on iOS, you've to setup the app.

 ## Demo Images / Videos

 https://github.com/sobhanbera/orbit-wallet-task/assets/50291544/491c329a-0fdb-46b4-8e94-243a69dc5334